-'No - This would be appropriate if it also applies to all airspace users OUTSIDE any proposed controlled airspace'
+'No - This would be appropriate if it also applies to all airspace users OUTSIDE any proposed controlled airspace' This DP states that the Airspace Design and Controlled Airspace required will consider the needs of ALL airspace users.
+This includes users outside of any proposed controlled airspace.

-Question 8: Design Principle 7 - Airspace Complexity 6.8.
+6.8.
+Question 8: Design Principle 7 - Airspace Complexity